Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 KEY POINTS:

-• Some examples include: supporting teams in their daily work; tracking tech debt, defining tech debt reduction programs; performing technical due diligence; standardization of processes and documentation; defining cloud, data, and platform strategies.
+• Examples of activities include: supporting teams in their daily work; tracking tech debt, defining tech debt reduction programs; performing technical due diligence; standardizing processes and documentation; defining cloud, data, and platform strategies.

 Each organization will have different architectural needs and contexts.
 When forming architecture functions, I use as a starting point these two pieces of advice from Gregor Hohpe: